csz-academy/csz.academy/_posts/2022-01-07-Basics-of-Machine-Learning.md

 ## How is a neuronal network structured
 For many people a neuronal network is magic.
-If you never learnt what happens behind the scenes it looks like you just throw things in and at the end it can solve the problem. <br>
+If you never learnt what happens behind the scenes it looks like you just throw things in and eventually it can solve a problem <br>
 A neuronal Network, as the name already suggests, is a network of mutliple neurons.